MathewKeeling/PyModl/README.md

 * The highlighted notes belong to which mode?
 * What are the notes of the C Dorian Mode?

+## Anticipated Changes
+* Ability to use either sharp or flat notes.
+  * Typically, Major keys' B, E, A, D, and G's accidentals are referred to by flats and not sharps.
+  * Typically, Minor keys' B and E's accidentals are referred to by flats and not sharps.
+* Depending on how I approach the algorithms to quiz you on key signatures / scale positions / modes...
+  * It's going to be a problem that the current system cannot account for octaves of notes.
+I may simply have to use frets as a fulcrum.

 ## Changelog